someengineering/resoto.com/compare/steampipe.md

 With both Resoto and Steampipe, you can:

 - Write queries to ask questions about your cloud infrastructure
-- Correlate data from different sources (e.g., a GitHub repo and a cloud resource)
+- Correlate data from different sources (e.g., a GitHub repository and a cloud resource)
 - Run security and compliance checks write the output of a query to a CSV file

 ## Differences Between Resoto and Steampipe